 MMS: I love your song, “Falling in Love Ain’t Free.”
 Tell me the story behind that song.

 Scott: When “Falling In Love Ain’t Free” found its way to me, I was spending my night alone in my apartment watching “Wicker Park.”
-During one scene I actually started crying, remembering that pain, despair and sadness everybody must have felt at least once in their lives when love just ain’t enough and seems to only bring you pain.
+During one scene I actually started crying, remembering that pain, despair, and sadness everybody must have felt at least once in their lives when love just ain’t enough and seems to only bring you pain.
 The words, “Falling in love ain’t free,” immediately came across my mind.
 I muted the TV, grabbed my guitar, jammed around while still watching the screen until the first lines were born.
 It was a very emotional night.

 MMS: Which current musicians do you like and why?

 Scott: I like John Mayer for his songwriting.
-He is a great storyteller and I enjoy is fresh lyrics and lovely melodies.
+He is a great storyteller and I enjoy his fresh lyrics and lovely melodies.
 And I LOVE, LOVE, LOVE Patti Smith for so many reasons I can hardly explain.
 Then there is this German band called PRAG I enjoy listening to.
 They write in German and writing good lyrics in German isn’t easy because you quickly start to sound cheesy.
 But they do it pretty well and their songs go deep and have meaning.

 Scott: Not really.
-In the end they all make music.
+In the end, they all make music.
 Some do it for the money and fame; some do it for the sake of making music and creating something.
 Some have success and make millions of money; others hardly make a living at all.
 I don’t think that you can really differ.

 MMS: Do you have any plans to tour the US?

-Scott: Touring outside of Germany unfortunately seems pretty far away at the moment, but who knows what the future holds.
+Scott: Touring outside of Germany, unfortunately, seems pretty far away at the moment, but who knows what the future holds.
 I’d definitely love to!